muevete2019profetoni/macrosBulmaForms/README.md

 # flask_bulma_layout_form
 Example layout and macro for bulma in Flask Jinja template.
-It uses CDN version of bulma and font-awesome
+It uses CDN version of bulma and font-awesome.

-This is a work in progress and won't be formalized, use at your own risk.
+This is a work in progress intended for only simple projects and won't be formalized-- use at your own risk.
+If you find it useful, drop me a note.
+Better yet, if you improve it or make a much better package, let me know and I can link to it!!

 In the HTML files you can extend the basic layout and then import macro.html for the field rendering.
 This first installment includes only VERTICAL fields.
 Enjoy.